+Press

-- Press again, the controller successively performs several movements of the heads.
+again, the controller successively performs some movements of the heads.
 After performing the last movement, measure and enter the real head width using the keypad.
-Confirm by pressing - The end of the function is signalled, "End CALL" appears and the normal mode of operation is restored.
+Enter the distance between the saw heads with an accuracy of 0,1 mm.
+For example: if you want to enter 140mm - press 1-4-0-0 without any pauses.
+Confirm by pressing